4 min read

 The probability of r-1 additional failures tells you the probability that any given disk failure will lead to data loss.
 The original failure rate will tell you roughly how many disk failures to expect in a year.
 Together, these calculations will give you the rate for data loss events.
 For general usage, I like to see a mean time between data loss (MTDL) greater than a century for sure, and preferably at or above 1000 years.
 With pretty reasonable assumptions about disk failure rates, 1 replica in a cluster gives <1 year MTDL, 2 gives about 10 years or so, and 3 replicas in a cluster provides >100 years MTDL.

 You also need to think about chassis loss in similar terms.
-Unless there are a very large number of disks (larger than you can reasonably do with HDFS, but not more than is practical with MapR-FS), chassis loss is a very small contributor to MTDL.
+Unless there are a very large number of disks (larger than you can reasonably do with HDFS, but not more than is practical with MapR XD), chassis loss is a very small contributor to MTDL.

 The Case for Building a Discrete Event Simulation Model